IN LOVING MEMORY OF Hon. Theodor Charles Albert Jr.

 Contributions in memory of Chief Judge Albert can be sent to the Stanford Cancer Institute, and to the City of Hope which has established a dedicated donation page in tribute to Judge Albert.

-City of Hope Online Donations:
+City of Hope Online Donations :

-https://ourhope.cityofhope.org/TheodorCAlbert.
-Please add “Hon.
-Theodor C. Albert” to the memo line.
+https://ourhope.cityofhope.org/TheodorCAlbert .
+Please add "Hon.
+Theodor C. Albert" to the memo line.

-Stanford Cancer Institute Online Donations:
+Stanford Cancer Institute Online Donations :

-Celebration Of Life
+Celebration of Life

-2 responses to Hon.
-Theodor Charles Albert Jr.
+Hon.
+Theodor Charles Albert Jr.'s Guestbook